MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Converting-a-Database.md

     [!INCLUDE[prodshort](../developer/includes/prodshort.md)] does not support V1 extensions.
 If you are updating a [!INCLUDE[navnow](../developer/includes/navnow_md.md)] database that includes custom V1 extensions and you want to continue to use them, you have to convert them to V2 extensions.
 For more information, see [Converting Extensions V1 to Extensions V2](../developer/devenv-upgrade-v1-to-v2-overview.md).

-    V1 extensions produced by Microsoft are now available as V2 extensions on the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] installation media (DVD), so you do not have to convert these.
+    V1 extensions that are produced by Microsoft are now available as V2 extensions on the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] installation media (DVD), so you do not have to convert these.

+    You will have to uninstall all V1 extension to successfully completes the technical upgrade.

 ## Task 1: Preparing the Old Database